 Solution: There are $2^{10} - 1 = 1023$ non-empty subsets that one can form with a given 10-element set.
 To each of these subsets we associate the sum of its elements.
-The minimum value that the sum can be for any subset is $1 + 2 + \cdots + 10 = 55$, and the maximum value is $90 + 91 + \cdots + 99 = 945$.
+The minimum value that the sum can be for any subset is $1 + 2 + \cdots + 10 = 55$ , and the maximum value is $90 + 91 + \cdots + 99 = 945$ .
 Since the number of possible sums is no more than 945 - 55 + 1 = 891 < 1023, there must be at least two different subsets that have the same sum.

-Exercise 9.31.
-An $\operatorname{eccentric}$ old m an has five cats.
-The se cats have e 16 kittens s among themselves.
-What is t he largest intege er n for whic h one can s say that at l least one of the five cats has n l cittens ?
+★Exercise 9.31.
+An eccentric old 1 man has five cats.
+Thes se o $\operatorname{cats}$ have e 16 kittens s among themselves.
+What is th e largest integ er n $\mathbf{for}$ which n one can s say that at l least one of the five cats has $n \mathbf{k}$ ittens? )

-Evaluate 9.32.
+<math>\star</math>Evaluate 9.32.
 Prove that at a party with at least two people, there are two people who have shaken hands with the same number of people.

-Proof I: There are n - 1 people I person can shake hands with-4 others if there are 5 people at the party.
-At one given time two people cannot shake hands with O people and n - 1 people simultaneously because there are 4 slots to fill and 5 people therefore by the pigeonhole principle at least two people shake hands with the same number of others.

-Proof 2: Assume that at a gathering of $n \ge 2$ people, there are no two people who have shaken hands with the same number of people.
+Proof I: There are n - I people I person can shake hands with-4 others if there are 5 people at the party.
+At one given time two people cannot shake hands with O people and n - I people simultaneously because there are 4 slots to fill and 5 people therefore by the pigeonhole principle at least two people shake hands with the same number of others.
+Evaluation Proof 2: Assume that at a gathering of $n \ge 2$ people, there are no two people who have shaken hands with the same number of people.
 If there are two people at the gathering they must either shake hands with each other or shake hands with nobody.
 However, this contradicts the assumption that no two people have shaken hands with the same number of people.
 Therefore, by contradiction, at a gathering of $n \ge 2$ people, there are at least two people who have shaken hands with the same number of people.

-Proof 3: Assume that at a gathering of $n \ge 2$ people, there are no two people who have shaken hands with the same number of people.
-Person n shakes hands with n-1 people because you can't shake your own hand.
-Person n-1 then shakes hands with n-2 people and so on ...until you reach the last person.
+Evaluation Proof 3: Assume that at a gathering of $n \ge 2$ people, there are no two people who have shaken hands with the same number of people.
+Person n shakes hands with $n-1$ people because you can't shake your own hand.
+Person $n-1$ then shakes hands with $n-2$ people and so onuntil you reach the last person.
 He shakes hands with no one which fulfills the contradiction.
+Evaluation aYou do know what letters are, right?
+They are like e-mail, only they are written on paper, are sent to just one person, and are delivered to your physical mail box.

-Exercise 9.33.
+★Exercise 9.33.
 Give a correct proof of the problem stated in Evaluate 9.32.

-Exercise 9.34.
-There are seventeen friends from high school that all keep in touch by writing letters to each other.^{a} To be clear, each person writes separate letters to each of the others.
+★Exercise 9.34.
+There are seventeen friends from high school that all keep in touch by writing letters to each other.a To be clear, each person writes separate letters to each of the others.
 In their letters only three different topics are discussed.
 Each pair only corresponds about one of these topics.
 Prove that there at least three people who all write to each other about the same topic.